boobcactus/bits-and-bobs/README.md

 # disk-bench
-This is a simple bash script I made to test read and write speeds for disks.
+This is a simple bash script I made to test disk writes and reads.
+It is designed to perform sequential writes and full-block reads.
+This benchmark uses `dd` to perform the write/read operations.